Frequently Asked Questions

 What information does HBI Tech require to process a warranty claim?

-It is essential that you provide all required information when sending your scale for a repair or warranty claim.
+It is essential that you provide all required information when sending your scale for a warranty claim.
 If you do not provide all required information with the scale when submitting a warranty claim, we will not be able to process your warranty claim.

 The required information includes: